 Richard Martin, M.D., M.A.

 A native of New Jersey, earned his B.S. at the University of Michigan, and M.D. at Michigan State College of Human Medicine.
 He completed his residency in Primary Care Internal Medicine at the University of Rochester, New York, and a fellowship in Rheumatology at Mayo Clinic, Rochester, MN.
 Subsequently at Michigan State University, he earned a M.A. in Educational Psychology & Instructional Design and completed a 3 year NIH funded Clinical Epidemiology post-doctoral fellowship.
-He founded the West Michigan Rheumatology in 1991.
-His research has focused on evaluating emerging therapies for rheumatoid arthritis, raynauds and scleroderma as well as developing decision aids for patients considering biologics.
+He founded West Michigan Rheumatology in 1991.
+His research has focused on evaluating emerging therapies for rheumatoid arthritis, Raynaud’s Phenomenon and scleroderma as well as developing decision aids to present balanced information for patients considering biologic therapy.

 Click the link below to view a list of publications.

 Originally from Cincinnati, OH, earned his B.S. degree at the University of Vermont, and M.D. at the University of Cincinnati.
 He completed his Internal Medicine residency at The Christ Hospital in Cincinnati, OH.
 His Rheumatology Fellowship was at the University of Tennessee – Memphis, where he also completed the CHORD fellowship in Health Services Research.
 He joined WMR in 2004.
 His initial research related to evaluating health disparities of rheumatic disease care.
 At UT – Memphis he trained with the innovative scleroderma researcher Dr. Arnold Postlethwaite.
 He has continued at WMR to evaluation of new treatments of rheumatoid, psoriatic arthritis, and gout as well as population studies evaluating determinants of patient choice of biologics.